vrandezo/lambda-cli/README.md

 A command line interface to Wikifunctions (or any other WikiLambda installation).

-It currently, given a ZID, loads the ZObject with the given ZID from notwikilambda, performs an incomplete wellformedness check, and displays the ZObject.
+It currently, given a ZID, loads that ZObject from notwikilambda and displays it with all ZIDs and key IDs replaced by English labels.

 ## Next TODOs
 - labelize
 - first version of a cache
+- first version of configs
+- first version of interactive and CLI
+- allow entering JSON directly

+- move the full README to a TODO or README_MVP.md

+then:
 - normalize
 - canonicalize
+- prettyprint

 ## TODO: initial plan - all below is unimplemented